tasgon/Faronade/README.md

 # Faronade

-Communicate between Java applications over the network.
+A library that enables method invocation across Java applications on separate computers over the network.
+Licenced under the AGPLv3.